Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 Shiraz: this mangetout pea is the first purple pea you can get.
 The flowers are stunning too.

-Now that we have looked at the best varieties for pots, let’s get down to the nitty-gritty of growing peas in pots in the UK.
+Now that we have looked at the best varieties for pots, let’s get down to the nitty-gritty of growing your pea plants in pots in the UK.

 Planting Pea Seeds